Forbidding the subdivided claw as a subgraph or a minor: Long cycle

-We know that the only chords are $2$-chords, there are no three consecutive $2$-chords, and vees do not cross other vees or $2$-chords.
-We also know that edges not on $C$ are $2$-chords, or belong to a vee, or are pendant edges incident with a vertex of $C$.
-Moreover, vertices enclosed by vees or $2$-chords do not have any neighbors not on $C$.
+By \cref{lem:cyclependv} ($\ast$) all neighbors of vertices enclosed by vees lie on $C$, which includes the fact that vees do not cross.
+If there is a chord that is not a $2$-chord, or the enclosed vertex of a $2$-chord has a neighbor not on $C$, or there are three consecutive $2$-chords, then by \cref{lem:cycleboundchords,lem:cyclependchord,lem:cycle3conschords} $G$ satisfies \crefWithTheorem{smallG}.
+We may therefore assume that all chords are $2$-chords, ($\ast\ast$) the neighbors of a vertex enclosed by a $2$-chord lie on $C$, which includes the fact that a vee does not cross a $2$-chord, and there are no three consecutive $2$-chords.

+Facts ($\ast$) and ($\ast\ast$) imply that two vees that cover the same edge, or a vee and a $2$-chord that cover the same edge, have the same endpoints.
+These facts will be used below when we apply an argument from the proof of \cref{prop:pathstructure}.

-Therefore, we can partition the edges of $C$ into subpaths of length at most three as follows: (b) triples of edges covered by either of a pair of crossing $2$-chords, (c) pairs of edges covered by a $2$-chord and possibly also by vees, (d) pairs of edges covered only by one or more vees, and (e) single other edges (not covered by any chords or vees).
-(We no longer have the subpaths of type (a) in the proof of \cref{prop:pathstructure}, since we no longer have $3$-chords.)
-The same arguments as in \cref{prop:pathstructure} (modified to use the appropriate results from this section, rather than from \cref{Sec:PathCycle,Sec:PathCase}) show that all other non-pendant edges of $G$ combine with one of these subpaths to form a bead, and that the pendant edges form spikes, so we have a spiked necklace. \end{proof}
+Therefore, we can partition the edges of $C$ into subpaths of length at most three in a way similar to the proof of \cref{prop:pathstructure}.
+We no longer have subpaths of type (a), since we no longer have $3$-chords.
+So we have the following: (b) triples of edges covered by either of a pair of crossing $2$-chords, (c) pairs of edges covered by a $2$-chord and possibly also by vees, (d) pairs of edges covered only by one or more vees, and (e) single other edges (not covered by any chords or vees).
+We apply arguments very similar to the proof of \cref{prop:pathstructure}, replacing $v_i$ by $u_i$ and $L_i$ by $N_i$, and using ($\ast$) and ($\ast\ast$) from above.
+We conclude that either all other non-pendant edges of $G$ combine with one of these subpaths to form a bead whose primary vertices are the ends of the subpath, and that the pendant edges form spikes, so we have a spiked necklace. \end{proof}

-\section{Main Result}
+\section{Main result}

 We now restate and prove \cref{thm:noY}.

 \structthm*